 Read more in our Review of the Barclaycard Arrival Plus World Elite Mastercard

 Many hotels offer their own co-branded credit cards, and if you have a favorite hotel chain you should look for an associated card.
-If you frequent Hilton hotels, for example, you might like the Hilton Honors American Express Ascend Card (Review).
+If you frequent Hilton hotels, for example, you might like the Hilton Honors American Express Surpass® Card (Review).

 |Introductory Bonus Offer|

-You can earn a much better return on your spending with the Ascend Card than with the Premium Rewards card.
+You can earn a much better return on your spending with the Surpass Card than with the Premium Rewards card.
 However, the rewards have more limitations.
 To get the best value you’ll need to redeem them for stays or other purchases with one specific hotel brand (Hilton), whereas you have more flexibility with the Premium Rewards card,

 If you’re not a fan of Hilton hotels, you can find similar deals with other hotel chains.

-The benefits that the Ascend Card offers are pretty typical of a hotel credit card.
+The benefits that the Surpass Card offers are pretty typical of a hotel credit card.
 Frequent Hilton customers should be able to get quite a bit of value from them, particularly the hotel status, airport lounge access, and ability to earn free night stays.